 Country home in Corfu

-Hello, we require a house sitter for our Cats Ron and Molly and our dog Bo.
+Hello, we require a house sitter for our Cats, Molly and Lola as well as our dog Bo.
 Ron hates the car and there are not a lot of catteries on our island.
 We prefer our pets to stay at home as we are in the country and they love it here and the cats spend most of the time roaming the back field.

 Bo likes to go everywhere with us but he does have a cage if you need to give him a time out or go out.